-The stand of the TCL 4 Series is plastic and supports the TV well.
-It is black and almost as wide as the TV.
-Last year's TCL S405 had a very similar stand, but with a silver finish.
-The legs cannot be reversed, and the TV will wobble if nudged.
+The stand is made of plastic and supports the TV well.
+It's almost as wide as the TV and looks like the stand from the TCL S Series/S405 4k 2018, but with a black finish.
+The legs can't be reversed, and the TV wobbles if nudged.

 Footprint of the 43" model stand: 32.2" x 7.3"

 The back of the TV is plain.
-The top part is metal, whereas the bottom half and the rest of the body are plastic.
-The TCL 4 series is available in many sizes and not all of them fit the same VESA mount size.
+The top part is metal, while the bottom half and the rest of the body are plastic.
+The TCL S425 is available in many sizes and not all of them fit the same VESA mount size.
 Check here to see which VESA mount size is suitable for each TV size.

-The build quality is decent.
-There are no gaps or loose ends, and although the TV does not have a premium look, you should have no issues with it.
+The TV has alright build quality.
+There aren't any gaps or loose ends, and although the TV doesn't have a premium look, we don't expect you to have issues with it.

-The black uniformity is decent.
-There is visible backlight bleed at the edges which, however, is only noticeable when you watch a very dark scene in a dark room.
+The black uniformity is decent, but this may vary between units.
+There's visible backlight bleed at the edges which is noticeable when you watch dark scenes in a dark room.

-After calibration, the accuracy is excellent.
-It is almost impossible to spot any remaining white balance inaccuracies.
-On the other hand, some color inaccuracies, mainly in the reds and the greens, remain after calibration and some enthusiasts might be able to spot them.
+This TV has outstanding color accuracy post-calibration.
+It's almost impossible to spot any remaining white balance inaccuracies.
+On the other hand, some color inaccuracies, mainly in the reds and the greens, remain after calibration.
 Just like with other TCL TVs, calibration is only possible via the mobile app, but you still need to use a colorimeter.

 You can see our recommended settings here.

-Upscaling of 1080p content such as Blu-rays or game consoles looks good with no obvious issues.
+1080p content, like Blu-rays or game consoles, looks great with no obvious issues.

-The TCL 4 Series does not have a wide color gamut.
-The true color gamut of the TV is shown by the maximum red, green, and blue in the Rec 2020 gamut picture.
-Unfortunately, all other colors in the Rec 2020 picture and all the P3 colors are undersaturated.
-We assume that this happens because the TV is prioritizing brightness over color accuracy because it is so dim.
+This TV has a decent color gamut, but it's not considered a wide color gamut.
+The true color gamut of the TV is shown by the maximum red, green, and blue in the Rec.
+2020 gamut picture.
+Unfortunately, all other colors in the Rec.
+2020 picture and all the DCI P3 colors are under-saturated.
+We assume that this happens because the TV is prioritizing brightness over color accuracy because it's so dim.
 These tests were done at 75% brightness stimulus.
-When we performed the same tests at a dimmer 50% stimulus the accuracy was much better as can be seen in the following images:
+When we performed the same tests at a dimmer 50% stimulus, the accuracy was much better as can be seen in the following images:

-If you wish to make the HDR brighter, you can set gamma to 1.8 in the phone app.
-This will result in this EOTF which is a little brighter than before.
+If you wish to make the HDR brighter, you can set Gamma to '1.8' in the phone app.
+This results in this EOTF, which is a little brighter than before.